KrisPiters/ros_workshop/exercises/part1.md

     rqt_graph

-Now we are going look at topics using the [rostopic](http://wiki.ros.org/rostopic) command:
+Next we are going to explore topics using the [rostopic](http://wiki.ros.org/rostopic) command:

     rostopic

-To which topic is the node *listener* subscribed, i.e. to which topic is it listening?
+To which topic is the *listener* node subscribed, i.e. to which topic is it listening?

-What type of message can be published on this topic?
+What kind of message can be published on this topic?

-    rostopic type *topic_name*
+    rostopic type <topic_name>

-What does such a message type consist of?
+What information is contained inside this message?

-    rosmsg show *message_type*
+    rosmsg show <message_type>

 In Linux you can pass the output of a command to another command by means of a *pipe* sign (|):

-    rostopic type *topic_name* | rosmsg show
+    rostopic type <topic_name> | rosmsg show

 Try to manually publish a message to this topic:

-    rostopic pub *topic_name* *message_type* *message_content*
+    rostopic pub <topic_name> <message_type> <message_content>

 Tip: use the *TAB* key after typing the message type.

-What happened in the terminal where you started the *listener* node?
+What happened in the terminal from where you started the *listener* node?

 ROS is made to control robots and not to make chat programs.
 In practice, messages are more complex and nodes will advertise and publish on several topics.
 Moreover, nodes often have parameters and can be controlled via services in addition to messages via topics.
 Now let's take a look at a node that a little bit more complex: a 2D robot simulator.